Generative AI Project Template

 .github/workflowsfor GitHub (Testing the AI system, local models with Ollama and the dockerized app) - [x] Local CI/CD pipelines: GitHub Actions using

-- [x] Dependabot
+- [x] Renovate

-.github/dependabot.ymlfor automatic dependency and security updates
+.github/renovate.jsonfor automatic dependency and security updates - [x] Issues & PRs templates

 Documentation tools: